yaruluo/yaruluo/README.md

 # Hi, I'm Ru 🌷👩🏻‍💻
 I'm so glad you're here!
 I'm Ru (she/hers/她) -- a student at Pomona College.
-I'm a writer who likes reading tons of Ursula K. Le Guin, an aspiring marathon runner, and a Yankees fan.
+I'm a writer who likes reading tons of Ursula K. Le Guin, a powerlifter, and a Yankees fan.
 It's great to meet you!🌿

 ## Status
 🔭 I’m currently working on... uploading my portfolio to [my personal site](https://www.yaruluo.com)